 Image source: Thepinkclutchblog via Pinterest

 Basically, if you want maximalist mantelpiece decor, go wild.
-Overlap artwork and ornaments in different heights, colors and patterns and arrange these artistically on your mantel.
+Overlap artwork and ornaments in different heights, colours and patterns and arrange these artistically on your mantel.
 But a bit of know-how and strategy is needed.
 Make sure the items are cohesive and make sense together.
 To do this, make sure you:

 - Choose items that share a similar tone.
 Most of the objects in the room above all have a touch of orange in them